Doja Cat Calls Nicki Minaj "Very Formidable" In People Magazine Interview

 For example, one of her complaints about Doja was that she wanted to be contacted; personally, she wanted it organic.
 However, she just used her toxic Barbras to contact artists; she could have called personally.
 So, if she expects Doja Cat to offer her some type of "organic" connection, why wouldn't she offer that same thing to other artists?

-This is why I feel like her issues with these girls are not because they did anything to her; it's her misplaced frustrations with how things have turned out for her.
+I feel Nicki Minaj's issues with these girls are not because they did anything to her; it's her misplaced frustrations with how things have turned out for herself.

 Say Sumthin, Like, Share...Thanks!